laike9m/media/content/BlogPost/2016/Requests' secret: pool_connections and pool_maxsize.md

 DEBUG:requests.packages.urllib3.connectionpool:"GET / HTTP/1.1" 200 None
 """
 ```
 `HTTPAdapter(pool_connections=1)` is mounted to `https://`, which means only one connection pool persists at a time.
 After calling `s.get('https://www.baidu.com')`, the cached connection pool is `connectionpool('https://www.baidu.com')`.
 Now `s.get('https://www.zhihu.com')` came, and the session found that it cannot use the previously cached connection because it's not the same host(one connection pool corresponds to one host, remember?).
 Therefore the session had to create a new connection pool, or connection if you would like.
 Since `pool_connections=1`, session cannot hold two connection pools at the same time, thus it abandoned the old one which is `connectionpool('https://www.baidu.com')` and kept the new one which is `connectionpool('https://www.zhihu.com')`.
 Next `get` is the same.
-This is why we see three `Starting new HTTPS connection` in logging.
+This is why we see three `Starting new HTTPS connection` in log.

 What if we set `pool_connections` to 2:
 ```python